Amazon ASE to AEU: VAT Changes for Sellers Since 2024

 New invoicing rules and VAT

-Starting August 1, 2024, all invoices issued by Amazon will come from AEU instead of ASE.
+Since August 1, 2024, all invoices issued by Amazon come from AEU instead of ASE.
 For sellers in countries such as Poland, Germany, or Spain, this means invoices will be issued by the local AEU branch in their respective country.
 Practically, this means:

 - Local VAT regulations: Invoices will be subject to local VAT regulations, meaning the VAT amount will be deducted from Amazon fees according to local rates.
 For Polish sellers, this means a 23% VAT rate, which will be deducted from their payouts.